 If your organization is using Azure Active Directory (AAD) for single sign-on (SSO), then you should consider connecting Ardoq to your AAD instance.
 This has plenty of benefits:

-If this already sounds good to you, then please reach out!
+If this already sounds good to you, awesome. 😎

 If you additionally want to manage your Ardoq users from AAD then you have to assign them a role.